 "important recent literature on the evolution of mesoderm among chordates (e.g. Prummel et al 2019; Aldea et al 2019) is absent form the proposal."

-Indeed, these are important articles that were referred and incorporated into the new proposal.
+Indeed, these are important articles that were cited and incorporated into the new proposal.

 "The approach proposed in the project is a classic comparative evolutionary developmental biology approach and as such, it is not particularly innovative.
 Also, the project will not lead to new methodologies or tools that could be exploited by other researchers."

-First, "comparative evolutionary developmental biology approach" is indeed not innovative but why this is important if the project is fruitful and is able to discover new genes, pathways and basic understanding of the system?
-Second, this comparative evolutionary developmental approach is not in common use when dealing with molecular biology and especially xenoplastic experiments.
+First, "comparative evolutionary developmental biology approach" is indeed not innovative but why is this important if the project is fruitful and leads to discover of new genes, pathways and a basic understanding of the system?
+Second, this comparative evolutionary developmental approach is not in common use for molecular biology and especially xenoplastic experiments.
 The late are actually extremely rare.
-And again, this is not the main case, innovation of methods.
-An old methodology, when it is suitable to answer well defined scientific question, can reveal completely new understandings and advance a field.
-This is the case in our two proposals.
-A manuscript that present completely new understandings of evolutionary transitions and trajectories was just submitted for publication and new promising results came from the previous proposal lead the current one.
-Furthermore, on the second part of the previous proposal scRNA-seq was proposed in order to reveal the progenitors, new genes and molecular pathways involved in the budding and nephric duct formation.
-Because of several reasons, in the new proposal we changed the RNA screen from scRNA-seq to the 3D tomography RNA-seq which is more adequate to our purpose.
-This methodology of Tomoseq is absolutely the cutting-edge in the field.

-Beside, in the previous and the current proposal new methodologies are proposed based on promising results obtain with locally injection of materials into catshark embryos.
-This positional injections of pharmacological agents, morpholinos or siRNAs will significantly change the use of this model organism in developmental experiments.
-Moreover, we also proposed to electroporate genetic constructs in catshark embryos and to advance this method as well.
-Taking together, our scientific interest in the catshark and lamprey as model organisms representing key positions on the vertebrate tree already reveal new significant insights into the understanding of the development and evolution of the nephric system and advance methodologies at least in experimentation in the catshark model.
+Innovation of methods is not the objective of the proposal.
+An old methodology, when suitable to answer well defined scientific questions, can reveal new knowledge and advance a field.
+This is the case for our two proposals.
+A manuscript that presents a completely new understanding of evolutionary transitions and trajectories was just submitted for publication.
+Promising new results came from the previous proposal leading to the current one.
+Furthermore, in the second part of the previous proposal scRNA-Seq we proposed to reveal the progenitors, new genes and molecular pathways involved in budding and nephric duct formation.
+For several reasons, we changed the RNA screen from scRNA-Seq to 3D tomography RNA-Seq in the new proposal which is more adequate.
+The methodology of Tomo-Sseq is absolutely the cutting-edge in the field.
+In the previous and the current proposals new methodologies are proposed based on promising results from local injection of materials into catshark embryos.
+The positional injection of pharmacological agents, morpholinos or siRNAs will significantly change the use of the catshark model in developmental experiments.
+Moreover, we propose to electroporate gene constructs into catshark embryos and to advance this method as well.
+Taken together, our scientific interest in the catshark and lamprey models represent their key positions in the vertebrate tree.
+Our results have already revealed significant new insights into the understanding of the development and evolution of the nephric system and provided advanced methodologies in the catshark model at a minimum.

 "it is not clear what specific gaps in the literature the author wants to fill;"